Rockypocky77/ChancifySATPrep/sat16.md

 The narrator's reaction to the idea of the sketch becoming a mural is best described as

-A) indifferent and uninterested.
+A) characterized by apathy and lack of engagement, showing no emotional investment in the project's outcome.

-B) resentful toward the teacher's expectations.
+B) marked by bitterness and hostility directed toward the instructor's requirements and anticipated standards for the assignment.

-C) both anxious and excited about making the artwork public.
+C) experiencing simultaneous apprehension and enthusiasm about exposing their personal artistic work to public view and evaluation.

-D) completely confident that everyone will love the mural.
+D) possessing absolute certainty that the mural will receive universal approval and positive reception from all viewers.

 The phrase "my drawings were safe on paper" (paragraph 5) primarily suggests that the narrator